NickyDaB/IGME-201/exercises/file-io/file_io.md

 What?
 Oh no!
 An error!? :(

 That's actually ok.
 It was supposed to happen.
-And if you read the error text, you might understand why (especially if you have read the book).
+And if you read the error text, you might understand why (especially if you have read the book.
+We totally do the assigned readings every week right? right!?).

 What happened was when we "created" the file earlier we used `File.Create()`.
 If you read the documentation, that method actually creates a [FileStream](https://learn.microsoft.com/en-us/dotnet/api/system.io.filestream?view=net-10.0) object.